 In Peru, the government has granted a political amnesty to six Left-wing politicians, exiled during the recent general election campaign.

-In Peru, the government has granted a political amnesty to six Left-wing politicians, exiled during the recent general election campaign.
+Background: In Peru, the government has granted a political amnesty to six Left-wing politicians, exiled during the recent general election campaign.
 The elections were the first to be held by the military government in 12 years.
 The six exiles were among 17 people deported by the security police during May.
 All the returning politicians succeeded in winning seats in the new Constituent Assembly, which is due to meet on Peruvian Independence Day, 28 July

 SYNOPSIS: A massive celebration rally filled the streets of the Peruvian capital, Lima, as Genaro Ledesma Izquieta arrived in the city.
 Senor Ledesma was one of three election candidates of the Left-wing Popular Front of Worker and Students (FOCEP), exiled before the election.
 The party s a Trotskyite-Maoist alliance of trade union lawyers and radicals, and came third in the election with 12 per cent of the vote.